May 17-19, 2019

 There will be multiple SAG vehicles on the course each day.
 They are available to transport cyclists in cases of mechanical problems or medical injuries.
 They also have extra water, snacks, and sunscreen if needed.
 If at any time you need assistance, please signal a SAG with a “thumbs down” signal.
 If you do get into a SAG, you may not be transported directly to camp.
 The SAG vehicles usually wait until they are full to go to camp.

 The Bike Gallery will have mechanics in camp.
 They will make basic repairs in order to get you through the weekend.
 Cyclists will incur any charges associated with parts or extensive repairs.

 MetroWest provides Advance Life Support ambulances that give around-the-clock medical support on the course and in camp.
 If you require medical attention on the course, you should notify a SAG, ambulance, or staff vehicle with the “thumbs down” signal.

 Motorcycle safety patrol volunteers drive the Cycle Oregon course each day.
 They are a great source of information and assistance and enhance the overall safety of the ride by interacting with riders who may pose a hazard by unlawful or unsafe riding.

 Check-In and Packet Pick-Up

-When you check in, you will be asked to sign a waiver and then you will receive your packet, which includes a wristband, course maps and T-shirt.
+When you check in, you will be asked to sign a waiver and then you will receive your packet that includes a wristband, and course maps.
 Bring a photo ID.
 You must show your photo ID to pick up your packet.
 Once we affix your wristband, it should not be removed unless you leave the ride.
 The wristband is what identifies you as a participant and gives you access to meals and course support.

 Relive rides of yore with our handy ride archive: